-Hub Australia has grown since it’s establishment in 2011, with coworking spaces now open across Brisbane, Sydney, Melbourne and Adelaide helping over 2000 small businesses, entrepreneurs, project teams and teams of up to 100 grow, thrive, and succeed.
+Hub Australia has grown since launching in 2011, with coworking spaces open across Brisbane, Sydney, Melbourne, and Adelaide, helping over 3000 small businesses, entrepreneurs, project teams, and teams grow, thrive, and succeed.

 Read more: How to Choose the Best Coworking Space

 Check you’re on the right track and doing the most to help you grow your business.

 What do you stand for?
 What do your customers care about?
 What pain point are you solving for them?
 What is your brand voice and persona?
 Are you funky and hip?
 Or classy and professional?

 If you haven’t already done so, write out your own thorough brand guidelines – and make sure you and everyone you bring into the organisation sticks to them.

 Ensure your marketing is always aligned with your brand identity, so that your customers and clients know what to expect from your brand.

 If you can turn your customers into passionate advocates, they can be an amazing tool for helping you bring in new customers.
 As well as word of mouth referrals, online advocacy such as testimonials, social indicators, reviews, and case studies all convey your value propositions.